oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_database_backup_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
-If none is specified, the current key version (latest) of the Key Id is used for the operation.</div>
+If none is specified, the current key version (latest) of the Key Id is used for the operation.
+Autonomous Database Serverless does not use key versions, hence is not applicable for Autonomous Database Serverless instances.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ocid1.kmskeyversion.oc1..xxxxxxEXAMPLExxxxxx</div>